Australian Resident Return Visas

 This visa can be lodged either in or outside Australia.
-You can lodged online if you already hold a Resident Return Visa, or you may lodge a paper application form if you cannot complete the online form or if circumstances exists that prevents you lodging online.
+You can lodge it online if you already hold a Resident Return Visa, or you may lodge a paper application form if you cannot complete the online form or if circumstances exist that prevent you lodging online.

 If you lodged inside Australia, you can be inside or outside Australia when the decision is made.